kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/register_your_device.md

     azure-device-health-id
     ```

-1. You will see a long GUID that starts with “m:” or “t:” – copy the entire GUID.
+1. You should see a long GUID that starts with “t:” – copy the entire GUID.
+If your GUID starts with "m:" or another character, please contact aedppsup@microsoft.com for support.

 1. Open a browser window and enter https://projectsantacruz.microsoft.com/ClaimDevice.